amrithaP3/google-and-profile/README.md

 This is a short, fun personality quiz I created as part of an assignment in Georgia Tech's Intro to Computing course, CS 1301, in the Fall 2022 academic semester.
-Files most pertinent to the form itself include form.html, new.html, index.js, and index.css.
+I later became a teaching assistant for this course.
+Files most pertinent to the form itself include index.html, new.html, styles.css, and styles2.css.